Art Gallery of NSW, Sydney Modern building

 Art Gallery of NSW

-The Sydney Modern Project will create a global art museum for a global city with new and expanded spaces for art, live performance and film along with spaces to study and participate in cultural programs.
+Sydney Modern has transformed the Art Gallery of NSW into a global art museum for a global city – a vital destination with new and expanded spaces for art, performance and film along with places for people to learn and participate in cultural programs.

-Designed by SANAA, the new building will create expansive indoor and outdoor spaces and significantly increase the Gallery’s capacity to share art with the many audiences it serves by day and by night.
+Designed by SANAA, the new building creates expansive indoor and outdoor spaces and significantly increases the Gallery’s capacity to share art with the many audiences it serves.

-A new plaza linking the expanded Gallery with the Royal Botanic Gardens will be a place to experience and engage with art, live performance and other events within landscaped outdoor spaces.
+A new plaza connects the expanded Gallery with the Royal Botanic Gardens, establishing a place to experience and engage with art, live performance and other events within landscaped outdoor spaces.

 Art collection display

-- More than double the space will be created for displaying the Gallery’s collection to the public:
+- The Gallery now has more than double the space for showcasing its collection to the public.

-A second, larger state-of-the art space to attract a greater number of major national and international exhibitions to Sydney.
+The project provides a second, larger state-of-the art gallery to attract a greater number of major national and international exhibitions to Sydney.

-Multiple venues for learning including lecture theatres, creative studios and artist workshop spaces with digital capabilities to expand online engagement with regional communities and other off-site audiences.
+The gallery’s new learning venues include creative and learning studios with greater digital capabilities for online engagement with regional communities and other off-site audiences.

-New cafe and restaurant facilities and a lounge for Gallery members along with special event spaces and conference facilities for Gallery and commercial purposes – all with expansive views of Sydney Harbour and the Domain.
+In addition to new dining options, there are new spaces for events and conference facilities for Gallery and commercial purposes – all with expansive views of Sydney Harbour and the Domain.

 A sustainable art museum

-The incorporation of the latest building and operational technology to allow the Gallery to achieve maximum possible environmental and economic sustainability.
+The project incorporates the latest building and operational technology so the Gallery can achieve the maximum possible environmental and economic sustainability.